DoctorWkt/acwj/17_Scaling_Offsets/Readme.md

  + returned A_WIDEN on the left or right if either side needed to be widened,
  + didn't actually add the A_WIDEN node to the tree,
- + returned false if the types were notcompatible, and
+ + returned false if the types were not compatible, and
  + didn't handle pointer types

 Now let's look at the use cases for type comparisons: